paulo-xavier/uc10-documentation/code.md

 > <p align = "center" > <code> df = pd.read_excel("base.xlsx")</code>  </p>
 <br>

-Finally, in this code snippet we will generate a new column, named `average` which is the sum of the 3 grades divided by 3.
+After that, in this code snippet we will generate a new column, named `average` which is the sum of the 3 grades divided by 3.
 Python automatically will calculate the grade average for each row and will assign the result in a new column called `average`.

 <br>